MicrosoftDocs/memdocs/memdocs/intune/enrollment/ios-device-enrollment.md

 ---

 # Overview of Apple device enrollment in Microsoft Intune
-*Apple device enrollment* enables employees and students to enroll their new and existing personal devices for work or school.
-It unlocks essential management functionalities for you in Microsoft Intune while protecting the personal data of employees and students.
+*Apple device enrollment* lets employees and students enroll new and existing personal devices for work or school.
+It unlocks essential iOS/iPadOS management capabilities for you in the Microsoft Intune admin center, while also protecting the personal data of employees and students.
 This article provides an overview of the Apple device enrollment features and functionality supported by Microsoft Intune.

 ## App or web based enrollment
 Device enrollment supports an app based enrollment experience and web based enrollment experience.
 In the admin center, your device enrollment options are: